 +41 61 205 55 11

 He was personally in charge of the analysis of complex and sensitive cases.
-Part of his assignment was to provide training and technical assistance to AML/CFT national stakeholders especially to key law enforcement agencies and judicial officers and contributed largely to the writing of a handbook on anti-money laundering for prosecutors and judges.
-He was also in charge of international co-operation working closely with the judiciary and law enforcement agencies of partner countries.
+Part of his assignment was to provide training and technical assistance to AML/CFT national stakeholders, especially to key law enforcement agencies and judicial officers.
+He contributed significantly to the writing of a handbook on anti-money laundering for prosecutors and judges.
+He was also in charge of international co-operation, working closely with the judiciary and law enforcement agencies of partner countries.